A list of terms commonly used in the growing and gardening industries, with basic definitions.

-Phytosanitary Certificate: Certification is required by the Agricultural Departments of certain states, and certifies that the plants are free of pests.
-There is a charge of $15 for this service.
+Phytosanitary Certificate: Certification is required by the Agricultural Departments of certain countries and states that plant material is free of pests.
+There is a charge for this service.

 Priming: A process whereby the temperature range and speed of germination are expanded, as well as additional priming to break light dormancy when needed.
 Many lettuce seeds, for example, are primed to enhance germination.
 The priming process, however, decreases the storage life of the seed.
 We recommend that you purchase only enough primed seed to last one season.
 All primed products have an "E" included with the part number.